JakobSchoeberle/CAD-Documentation/README.md

-# FRC 4931 CAD Documentation
+# CAD Documentation

-Go here for the docs --> [Wiki](https://github.com/JakobSchoeberle/CAD-Documentation/wiki)
+Documentation for the FRC 4931 CAD Team